What Jobs Will AI Replace?

 High-risk characteristics

-Jobs are vulnerable when they involve repetitive tasks, follow clear rules, or rely on data processing.
-Manufacturing lost 5.5 million jobs since 2000.
+A job's at risk when it's built on repetitive work, follows set rules, or is mostly data processing.
+Manufacturing's a good example—it's down 5.5 million jobs since 2000.
 25% of global jobs face AI exposure, though 15-25% may see disruption by 2027

 Protected roles